cycsd/obsidian-card-note/README.md

     <h3 align='center'>⚡ Extract your thoughts more quickly</h3>
 </p>

 This tool help you create a new note and insert its link into the canvas.
-Let you quickly building visualized notes on [Obsidian Canvas](https://obsidian.md/canvas) and the [obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) by *"Drag and Drop"*.
+Let you quickly build visualized notes on [Obsidian Canvas](https://obsidian.md/canvas) and the [obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) by *"Drag and Drop"*.

 # Features